brootaylor/bostontparty-v2/src/_content/pages/contact/contact.md

 ---
 layout: "layouts/contact.njk"
 title: "Get in touch"
-summary: "Please get in touch if you need to."
+summary: "Please get in touch if you'd like to find out how Boston T Party could help you."
-lead: "You're more than welcome to get in touch.
+lead: "Please get in touch if you'd like to find out how Boston T Party could help you.
 Just complete the form below."
 bodyClass: "contact"
 date: 2020-04-24T19:33:00
 ---